Freja11/Motor-Vehicle-GUI-project/README.md

 Choose where you want the project to be, and choose `Documents -> Visual Studio -> Projects`.

 Go back to Visual Studio and in `Team Explorer` add this repository to Visual Studio.
-You will need to download the GitHub plugin and log into your account.
+You `DO NOT` need to download the GitHub plugin that Visual Studio will ask you to.

+Log into your account.

 Now you can Sync all changes directly from your Visual Studio, and you will see new icons appear in the `Solution Explorer` indicating pending commits or if the file is up-to-date